 Alumni are one of the greatest assets of the University of Alberta.
 Their many diverse contributions to the community uphold the University’s tradition of excellence and promise of “uplifting the whole people.”
 The University of Alberta Alumni Awards recognize these acts and celebrate the outstanding achievements of alumni in seven categories.

-The Alumni Association’s most prestigious award, recognizing living graduates whose outstanding achievements have earned them national or international prominence.
+The Alumni Association’s most prestigious award recognizing living graduates whose outstanding achievements have earned them national and/or international prominence.

 Alumni Honour Award

 Recognizing the significant contributions made over a number of years by University of Alberta alumni in their local communities and beyond.

 Alan D. Fielding, ’65 BA, ’69 LLB, was honoured with a Governor General’s Caring Canadian Award in 2014 for his significant contributions to local and international causes.
 A founding partner of Fielding & Co.
 LLP, Fielding held numerous positions with the Law Society of Alberta and the Legal Education Society of